Prowler vs ScoutSuite vs cloud-audit: 572 Checks vs 94

 Unchanged (8): ...

 How does Prowler handle this?
 Prowler’s open-source CLI does not have a standalone diff or comparison command.
-Scan comparison is available through the paid Prowler Cloud platform and the self-hosted Prowler App - both provide dashboards, historical trends, and delta filters.
+Scan comparison is available through the self-hosted Prowler App (open-source) or the hosted Prowler Cloud tier - both provide dashboards, historical trends, and delta filters.
 But if you’re using the free CLI only, you’d need to build your own diffing script around the JSON output.

 Cloud-Audit’s diff command fills that gap in the free CLI space - it produces a standalone comparison report (markdown, JSON) with categorized results (new/fixed/changed/unchanged) and exit codes designed for CI gating.
 No dashboard, no platform - just two JSON files in, comparison out.